Zaederx/PatientHealthApp-v1.1/README.md

 # Chronic Patient's Health WebApp
 This something I made for a University Project but was version controlled on the University SVN, but I've added here for a personal copy.

 Many aspects of the idea were not completed, as it was a big undertaking for one person (it being the first project of this size that I have managed on my own) and due to complications in working with Google API's [see problems](#project-shortcomings).
-Everything done was sufficient to demonstrate the required level of skill in use of the related technologies and software development to do well in the university module/class.
+Everything done mainly in the Admin side of the project was sufficient to demonstrate the required level of skill and capability in use of the related technologies and software development to do well in the university module/class [see project supervisor's comments in linkedin recommendation](https://www.linkedin.com/in/z-ishmael/).

 As this project was for university, it is online for the purpose of being on display as part of a portfolio of my work, but cannot be forked or used for any purpose beyond to be observed as evidence of my work and experience.